docker/docs/docker-for-mac/apple-silicon.md

 > [Download](https://desktop.docker.com/mac/stable/arm64/Docker.dmg)

-### Known issues
+### System requirements

-The following issues are not expected to be resolved in the final GA build for Apple Silicon.

-- You must install Rosetta 2 as some binaries are still Darwin/AMD64.
-To install Rosetta 2 manually from the command line, use this command:
+You must install **Rosetta 2** as some binaries are still Darwin/AMD64.
+To install Rosetta 2 manually from the command line, run the following command:

     ```
     softwareupdate --install-rosetta
     ```
     We expect to fix this in a future release.

+### Known issues

 - Not all images are available for ARM64 architecture.
 You can add `--platform linux/amd64` to run an Intel image under emulation.
 In particular, the [mysql](https://hub.docker.com/_/mysql?tab=tags&page=1&ordering=last_updated) image is not available for ARM64.
 You can work around this issue by using a [mariadb](https://hub.docker.com/_/mariadb?tab=tags&page=1&ordering=last_updated) image.